 MODERN SLAVERY STATEMENT

-This is our first modern slavery statement, which applies to the reporting period 1 July 2019 – 30 June 2020.
+Please see our latest modern slavery statement, which applies to the reporting period 1 July 2020 – 30 June 2021.
 It describes the risks of modern slavery identified in our operations and supply chain and the steps taken during this reporting period to minimize the likelihood of those risks occurring.
 This statement also broadly outlines our future commitments towards addressing modern slavery.

 During these profoundly challenging times arising from COVID-19, we have worked hard to reduce the impact on our supply partners by honouring our commitments and prioritising the safety of the workers in our supply chain.

 The steps we have taken include the following:

 We have committed to take completed orders and all orders in production and continue to pay in full at originally agreed prices.